manuel-uberti/filmsinwords/_posts/2019-03-11-thethinapocalypse.md

 Seen through the lenses of othering, *Apocalypse Now* shows its cracks.
-The film focuses its and our eye on Captain Willard and his quest for Colonel Kurtz, therefore deliberately ignoring the essential bit in the conflict: the Vietnamese people.
+The film focuses its and our eye on Captain Willard and his quest for Colonel Kurtz, therefore deliberately ignoring the essential component of the conflict: the Vietnamese people.
 Relegated to mere background of the main events, they are always seen from the point of view of the US soldiers.
 Marginalized both physically and psychologically, they have no voice.
 We are left with how they